-For someone who can’t walk, I’ve certainly put a lot of thought into choosing the right pair of shoes.
-Finding shoes that work as a wheelchair user can be just as difficult as Prince Charming trying to slip Cinderella’s glass slipper on her step-sisters’ big feet.
+In my experience, finding shoes that work for wheelchair users can be just as difficult as Prince Charming trying to slip Cinderella’s glass slipper on her step-sisters’ big feet.

 Can I put the shoes on independently?
 Is there room to swell throughout the day?
 Might they cause skin breakdown?
 Will the shoes stay on during transfers?
 And, finally, are they stylish?
 Over the years, I’ve discovered shoes that work well for me.
 They all pass the test for the questions above.